squallstar/bancha-bash/README.md

 The following folders will be updated: **core** and **themes/admin**.
 A backup copy of both directories will be created in their paths with a **._** prefix.

+---

-Clear the website and administration cache (db, pages, settings, trees, content types)
+Clear the website and administration cache (db, pages, settings, trees, content types):

     bancha cache clear